-Students pursuing the AAS degree must satisfy all assessment, remediation, and prerequisite course requirements.
-The following sequencing of courses is recommended for full-time students able to attend courses and participate in a college-sponsored practicum experience during weekday, daytime hours.
-During the fourth semester of study, students will participate in a supervised, workplace practicum, up to 10 hours per week for a total of 120 clock hours each semester.
+Students pursuing this degree must satisfy all remediation and prerequisite course requirements in addition to the courses listed below.
+The following sequencing of courses is recommended for full-time students who have completed all prerequisites.
+Many individuals, especially part-time students and those taking college preparatory courses, will require additional semesters of study.
+Consult with your advisor each semester to determine an appropriate schedule.
+Students in this program must also be able to attend courses and participate in a college-sponsored practicum experience during weekday, daytime hours.
+During the fourth semester of study, students will participate in a supervised, workplace practicum, up to 10 hours per week for a total of 120 clock hours for the semester.
 Consult with your advisor each semester to determine an appropriate schedule.